 - The futuristic, hedonistic Britain of Brave New World, which is utterly perfect in some ways (amazing medical advances mean no-one ages, travel 'round the world takes minutes).
 Yet, at the same time, their society depends on thinly-veiled eugenically-altered slave labor, families are unknown, and all classes of society are conditioned (often through pain) to perform their roles.
 Furthermore, it's pretty clearly established that all that super-fun hedonism has resulted in a world where life is almost completely pointless.

-- In the CoDominium series by Jerry Pournelle, Earth has become an extreme exaggeration of a Welfare State where the privileged Taxpayer class support massive "Welfare Islands" where uneducated citizens receive an endless supply of free food and drugs.
+- In the CoDominium series by Jerry Pournelle, Earth under the control of the CoDominium - an alliance between the Western and Eastern blocs - has become an extreme exaggeration of a Welfare State where the privileged Taxpayer class support massive "Welfare Islands" where uneducated citizens receive an endless supply of free food and drugs.
 Later averted as the CoDom was on the way out and everyone knew it, resulting in them shipping as many people offworld as possible whether they liked it or not in order to save humanity.

 - The Domination of Draka is an odd case, best described as a Villain Sue-topia.
 Supposedly a study in the nature of evil on a metatextual level and possessed of a social structure resembling a pre-emancipation Caribbean "sugar island" (small citizenry ruling over several times their number of slaves) massively scaled up.
 The question is how the Draka manage to constantly display every martial virtue in the book for generations, become a beacon of gender equality, and retain an advantage in technological innovation that does not begin to narrow until the late 20th century (the notational POD is in the late 1700s).
 Furthermore, as this site notes, a large part of their success comes from a mixture of Author Favoritism and the fact that every other nation is handed the Idiot Ball regarding them until it's much too late.